 Your Homeowner's Policy

-You would have to make a claim on your auto policy for any damages to your vehicle but, in most cases, you'll make a claim on your homeowner's policy for the damages to your dwelling.
-Again, it's important to read your policy carefully to be sure you are covered in this particular circumstance.
-Any questions?
-Call your agent.
+You would have to make a claim on your auto policy for any damage to your vehicle, but you would make a claim on your homeowner's policy for the damage to your dwelling in most cases.
+Again, it's key to read your policy with care so you can be sure you are covered in such a case.